smomara/smomara/README.md

 I have an interest in math and AI.
 I enjoy solving problems with tech.

-I parimarily use Python, C++, C, JavaScript, and Django, but I have experience with a wide range of technologies.
+I primarily use Python, C++, C, JavaScript, and Django, but I have experience with a wide range of technologies.

-I am currently learning computer networks, operating systems, graph theory, and full-stack development.
+I am currently learning computer networks, operating systems, graph theory, and full-stack software engineering.

 While learning graph theory, I am developing a ![graph theory library](https://github.com/smomara/graphent/).